CentroDL/godot/w09/d01/student/rails_exploration.md

 Does the output change?

 - What version of Rails are you running?
+    We are using Rails 4.2.0
-- What's the command to create a new Rails application?
+- What's the command to create a new Rails application? rails new app_name
-- What is Rails default Database?
+- What is Rails default Database? sqlite
-- How does one configure Rails presets?
+- How does one configure Rails presets? rails -d
-- How does one create a new Rails Application with a postgresql database?
+- How does one create a new Rails Application with a postgresql database? rail new my_app -d postgresql

 ## Do the following

 Inside of `dev/wdi`

-Create a new Rails application called `sample_app` without Active Record
+Create a new Rails application called `sample_app` without Active Record rails new sample_app -O
 Create another new Rails application called `welcome_app` with

 - a postgres database inside of `dev/wdi`
 - no Javascript

+  rails new welcome_app -d postgresql -J

 Create another new Rails application called `popcorn_app` with

 - a postgres database
 - no turbolinks
 - no test unit

+  rails new popcorn_app -d postgresql --skip-turbolinks -T

 `cd` into `sample_app` and run `rails -h`

-What is the command to start the server?
+What is the command to start the server? rails s

 What port does the server listen on?
+  3000

-What's the command to run the server in a different environment?
+What's the command to run the server in a different environment? rails s -e

-What command starts a Rails console?
+What command starts a Rails console? rails c

 `rake` is a Ruby program built to run tasks.